ARCTIC FOX PHOTO SIZE AND FINISH OPTIONS

 The arctic fox was definitely a better survivalist than I was, and so was absolutely fine on his own.
 His species is, after all, the only land mammal native to Iceland.
 The white foxes came to the isolated North Atlantic island at the end of the last ice age, most probably by crossing the frozen sea.
 These carnivores are adept hunters, preying on anything they can catch.
 This includes lemmings, voles, other rodents, hares, birds, eggs, fish, and carrion.
 They are able to survive the harsh cold and food scarcity of their habitat by hoarding food or living off of fat reserves.
 The animal I had approached may have been cute, but he made sure to tell me that he didn’t need me there.

 There is a lesson to be learned from this tiny furry carnivore who could defend himself and scare off a much larger animal.
-Our appearances have no power on who we are and what we can accomplish.
+Our appearances have no power over who we are and what we can accomplish.
 The cutest Arctic fox can be assertive and unwelcoming while even the burliest man can be sensitive and caring.
 Who we are is defined by how we decide to act and also what we do, not by what we look like or what we’re supposed to do.

 The fox wanted to play.